make-kyubo/ML-TAO-npjDM/README.md

 - Existence of two types of orbital pain (spontaneous retrobulbar pain and pain on gaze)

 ## Redness_of_eyelids.py
+Submodels (per-doc) and aggregating model to predict the redness of the eyelids

 ## Redness_of_conjunctiva.py
+Submodels (per-doc) to predict the redness of the conjunctiva To build the submodels, the code loads two kinds of images (medial & lateral).
+Additional codes will be needed to choose the majority of results.

 ## Swelling_of_eyelids.py
+Submodels (per-doc) to predict the swelling of the eyelids
+Additional codes will be needed to choose the majority of results.

 ## Inflammation_of_caruncle.py
+Submodels (per-doc) and aggregating model to predict the inflammation of the caruncle

 ## Conjunctival_edema.py
+Submodels (per-doc) to predict the conjunctival edema
+Additional codes will be needed to choose the majority of results.